Hunca/345/README.md

 ---
 ## Project Changes:
 **__ Final release changes: __**
+* Addition of power meter
+    - The power of the shot can be altered using the left mouse button and draging up and down the meter.
 * Addition of mouse input
     - Testing using the keyboard controls for the cue direction proved to be too difficult and inaccurate for aiming.
     - We have implemented a mouse input which allows for left click and dragging the cue around the cue ball in order to aim.
 * Cue alterations and aimer
     - The cue will display red or blue triangles to represent each player during their turn.
     - Power can be set pior to aiming or after aiming.
-    - The aimer has been implemented to rotate smoothly around the cue ball
+    - The aimer has been implemented to rotate smoothly around the cue ball.
 * Fixed physics overlap collisions with walls
     - Ball collisions and movement look and interact realistically.
 * Physics for ball-pocket interactions
     - The pocket interaction with incoming balls required specific implementation to account for the various angles of which the ball         could collide with.
 * Addition of sprites and textures
-* Removal of Trickshot levels.
+* Removal of Trickshot levels
     - After encountering difficulties from prior to the Beta release, we regrettably had to exclude the trickshot functionality due to continuous errors and due to our imposed line contraint of 1000 lines of code.

 **__ Beta release changes: __**